 ♦ Heal leaky gut with this 5-Step Formula.
 “All disease begins in the gut.” ~Hippocrates

-♦ Identify the underlying cause of toxic load including toxic heavy metals, mold, mycotoxins, Candida overgrowth, parasites, bacterial, yeast and fungal infections, estrogen dominance, and infections in the mouth.
+♦ Identify the underlying cause of toxic load including toxic heavy metals, mold toxicity, mycotoxins, Candida overgrowth, parasites, bacterial, yeast and fungal infections, estrogen dominance, and infections in the oral cavity.
 Take a step-by-step approach to get rid of these toxins in your home, in your body and your environment.
 This is crucial!

 ♦ Lab Testing.
 Test to assess, don’t guess!
 Obtain thorough blood testing, a comprehensive digestive stool analysis, organic acid test, and a toxic metal test to identify nutrient deficiencies or excesses, underlying health issues, toxic load and more!